Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 Body lotion is ideal when you need lightweight hydration that absorbs quickly.
 Use it when:

-• You have normal to oily skin: Lotion provides moisture without overwhelming your skin's natural oil production.
+• You have normal to oily skin: Lotion provides moisture without overwhelming your skin's natural balance.

 • You need fast absorption: If you're getting dressed right after moisturizing, lotion won't leave residue on your clothes.